Mahamurahti/DesignPattern-Exercises/README.md

 ## State (Exercise 7)

 Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

+`Note: Either the context or the state subclasses can define transitions`
 - Behavioural pattern
 - State can be considered as an extension of Strategy.
 Both patterns are based on composition: they change the behavior of the context by delegating some work to helper objects.
 Strategy makes these objects completely independent and